fbpx

 Over the course of the module, you will be introduced to a variety of technology and visualisation tools.
 You will build skills in ideation, testing, and prototyping while improving your communication skills between business and engineering following sustainability best practices.
 Using these skills you will make physical prototypes using 3D printing, wood, acrylic and other materials culminating in a creative and professional portfolio.

-Registration dates will be announced by the university here.
+Registration dates have been announced by the university and are now available here.

 When registration has opened for your chosen module, login to SisWeb and click MyRegistrations.